ykarkar/Winter-2021---Shopify-Developer-Intern-Challenge-/README.md

 Run the following commands and then you are good to go.

-To run the npm commands you mush have npm installed as well as nodejs.
+To run the npm commands you must have npm installed as well as nodejs.
 To check if you have node and npm installed run `node -v` and `npm -v` in your terminal. if you don't have nodejs installed please download it from the below link

 `https://nodejs.org/en/`